CiscoDevNet/AD-Capital-K8s-Lab/README.md

 `AD-Capital-K8s-V2` - Contains the tooling to automate the configuration of K8s Resource Definition files in `AD-Capital-K8s-V1`

-`AD-Capital-K8s-Harness` - This is a fully instrumented version of the AD-Capital application.
+`AD-Capital-K8s-Harness` - This is a fully instrumented independent version of the AD-Capital application.
 It combines the deployment resources from `AD-Capital-K8s-V1` and `AD-Capital-K8s-Approval` in readiness for the Harness section of this labs

 `AD-Capital-K8s-Approval` Contains fully instrumented version of the AD-Capital Approval Pod